-Council Regulation (EU) No 2015/735 of 7 May 2015 concerning restrictive measures in respect of the situation in South Sudan and repealing Regulation (EU) No 748/2014 is revoked by these Regulations.
-The South Sudan (European Union Financial Sanctions) (No. 2) Regulations 2015 are also revoked, and certain provisions of the Export Control (Sudan, South Sudan and Central African Republic Sanctions) Regulations 2014 are amended, by these Regulations.
+Council Regulation (EU) No 224/2014 concerning restrictive measures in respect of the situation in the Central African Republic is revoked by these Regulation.
+The Central African Republic (European Union Financial Sanctions) Regulations 2014 are also revoked, and certain provisions of the Export Control (Sudan, South Sudan and Central African Republic Sanctions) Regulations 2014 are amended, by these Regulations.

 An Impact Assessment has not been produced for these Regulations, as they are intended to ensure existing sanctions remain in place following the United Kingdom's withdrawal from the European Union.
 These Regulations are intended to deliver substantially the same policy effects as the existing European Union sanctions.
-An Impact Assessment was, however, produced for the Anti-Money Sanctions and Laundering Act 2018 and can be found at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 653271/Sanctions_and_Anti-Money_Laundering_Bill_Impact_Assessment_18102017.pdf.
+An Impact Assessment was, however, produced for the Sanctions and Anti-Money Laundering Act 2018 and can he found at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 653271/Sanctions_and_Anti-Money_Laundering_Bill_Impact_Assessment_18102017.pdf.

-[©] Crown copyright 2019
+[©] Crown copyright 2020